eliabntt/GRADE-RR/README.md

 Each step of the pipeline can be easily customized, expanded or removed from your workflow.

-If you want more information check out my [GTC talk](https://www.nvidia.com/gtc/session-catalog/?search=bonetto&tab.catalogallsessionstab=16566177511100015Kus&search=bonetto#/session/1666623015127001DShI), the [paper](https://arxiv.org/abs/2303.04466) or our [website](https://eliabntt.github.io/grade-rr).
+If you want more information check out the [paper](https://arxiv.org/abs/2303.04466) or our [website](https://eliabntt.github.io/grade-rr).

 With this framework in conjuction with our [people generator](https://github.com/eliabntt/animated_human_SMPL_to_USD), [environment exporter](https://github.com/eliabntt/Front3D_to_USD) and [control framework](https://github.com/eliabntt/ros_isaac_drone) (which can control any thanks to our [custom 6DOF joint controller](https://github.com/eliabntt/custom_6dof_joint_controller)), we generated a dataset of indoor animated scenes.

-The dataset has been then postprocessed with our set of [tools](https://github.com/robot-perception-group/GRADE-eval), [evaluated](https://github.com/robot-perception-group/GRADE-eval) against popular SLAM libraries and used to test the realism of our synthetic data by [training Yolo and MaskRCNN](https://github.com/eliabntt/GRADE-train).
+The data generated can be post-processed with our set of [tools](https://github.com/robot-perception-group/GRADE-eval), [evaluated](https://github.com/robot-perception-group/GRADE-eval) against popular SLAM libraries, and used to test the realism your synthetic data.

-Moreover, we used this project to generate a synthetic Zebra dataset focused on aerial views.
-Check the [paper](https://arxiv.org/abs/2305.00432) and the [data](https://keeper.mpdl.mpg.de/d/12abb3bb6b12491480d5/).
-To do so, we used [this](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/zebra_datagen.py) main file.
+We used this project to generate both an **indoor dynamic environment** and a **outdoor synthetic Zebra** datasets.
+The details for those are in the corresponding [GRADE](https://arxiv.org/abs/2303.04466) and [Zebra](https://arxiv.org/abs/2305.00432) papers.

-In this readme I'll give the main installation instructions, and links to other resources that you should read to work with this software.

-The main branch (for now) contains code compatible with the 2021.2.1 version of the code.

 _______
 ## List of project-related repositories

 1. All the data we generated, the TUM labelled data, the networks checkpoints trained as described in the paper, the rosbags used to evaluate the SLAM methods and the results will be available [here](https://github.com/eliabntt/GRADE_data/)
 2. The tools to process the data, add noise to the rosbags or during the simulation, to evaluate the SLAM methods, generate training data can be found [here](https://github.com/robot-perception-group/GRADE_tools)
-3. [here](https://github.com/eliabntt/GRADE-nets) you can find the Mask RCNN and YOLOv5 networks we used to train our data, plus some additional helping script.
-4. The code to convert SMPL-based animations to USD files is [here](https://github.com/eliabntt/animated_human_SMPL_to_USD)
+3. The code to convert SMPL-based animations to USD files is [here](https://github.com/eliabntt/animated_human_SMPL_to_USD)
-5. To convert any environment from Blender to USD and generate some accompanying data use [this](https://github.com/eliabntt/Front3D_to_USD).
+4. To convert any environment from Blender to USD and generate some accompanying data use [this](https://github.com/eliabntt/Front3D_to_USD).
 This has a special focus in indoor environmets and Front3D.
 Based on BlenderProc.
-6. The parent repository which we used to autonomously explore the environments during the data generation is [here](https://github.com/eliabntt/ros_isaac_drone)
+5. The parent repository which we used to autonomously explore the environments during the data generation is [here](https://github.com/eliabntt/ros_isaac_drone)
-7. The modified version of DynaSLAM working with Python3 and using `detectron2` is [here](https://github.com/eliabntt/DynaSLAM)
+6. The modified version of DynaSLAM working with Python3 and using `detectron2` is [here](https://github.com/eliabntt/DynaSLAM)
+7. `FUEL`, our chosen autonomous exploration manager to control the drone within the environment.
+[Link here](https://github.com/eliabntt/FUEL/tree/main)
+8. `custom_6dof_joint_controller` which is the bridge between the position/velocity commands and the joint velocities expected by IsaacSim.
+This will allow you to control any robot within the simulation environment.
+[Link here](https://github.com/eliabntt/custom_6dof_joint_controller/tree/main)
+9. `moveit_based_collision_checker_and_placement` our Move-it based placement strategy.
+[Link here](https://github.com/eliabntt/moveit_based_collision_checker_and_placement/tree/main)
 ___________________

 ## Requirements and basic software installation